-In current optical components markets, cost-effective 100G QSFP28 optical transceiver modules are in great demand, especially QSFP28 optical transceivers with low-cost form factor tech, widely ultilized in data center, LAN, WAN, Ethernet switches.
-However, among these optic fibre modules, which one is the most suitable for 100G Ethernet?
+In current optical components markets, cost-effective 100G QSFP28 optical transceiver modules are in great demand, especially QSFP28 optical transceivers with low-cost form factor tech, widely utilized in the data center, LAN, WAN, Ethernet switches.
+However, among these optic fiber modules, which one is the most suitable for 100G Ethernet?
 Well, this article will introduce tips on choosing QSFP28 optical transceivers.

 For QSFP28 optical module, except that it’s a hot-pluggable optical module designed for 100G data rate, it integrates 4 transmitting and 4 receiving channels.
-And “28” means each lane carries up to 28G data rate.
-Meanwhile it can do 4x25G/2x50G/1x100G connection.
+And “28” means each line carries up to the 28G data rate.
+Meanwhile, it can do the 4x25G/2x50G/1x100G connection.